British American Tobacco

-British American Tobacco plc (BAT) is a British multinational company that manufactures and sells cigarettes, tobacco and other nicotine products.
+British American Tobacco p.l.c.
+(BAT) is a British multinational company that manufactures and sells cigarettes, tobacco and other nicotine products including electronic cigarettes.
 The company, established in 1902, is headquartered in London, England.
-As of 2019, it is the largest tobacco company in the world based on net sales.
+As of 2023, it is the second-largest tobacco company in the world based on net sales.

-BAT has operations in around 180 countries, and its cigarette brands include Dunhill, Kent, Lucky Strike, Pall Mall and Rothmans.
-Its brands also include Vype and Vuse and Glo.
+BAT has operations in around 180 countries and its cigarette brands include Dunhill, Kent, Lucky Strike, Pall Mall and Rothmans.
+Its brands also include Vuse e-cigarettes, Glo heated tobacco, and Velo nicotine pouches.

 BAT has a primary listing on the London Stock Exchange and is a constituent of the FTSE 100 Index.
 It has a secondary listing on the Johannesburg Stock Exchange.
 BAT plc ordinary shares are also listed on the New York Stock Exchange in the form of American Depositary Shares.